 Blakely Kemp is a manager in Credera’s Management Consulting Practice with over nine years of consulting experience in a variety of industries, including energy, retail, and airlines.
 In most Credera projects, she serves as a project manager.

-Peter Yobo is a principal in Credera’s Management Consulting Practice and leader of the User Experience Practice with 10 years of business and technology experience.
+Peter Yobo is a principal in Credera’s Management Consulting Practice and leader of the Experience Design Practice with 10 years of business and technology experience.
 In most Credera projects, he serves as a product manager.